konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 In this request:

 - `PROJECT_ID` should be replaced with the ID of your project.
 - The `category` is optional.
-If present, `CATEGORY_ID` must be the ID of a category belonging to your project.
-If this is not set, the app will try to automatically detect the document category basaed on the available options.
+If present, `CATEGORY_ID` must be the ID of a Category belonging to your project.
+If this is not set, the app will try to automatically detect the Document category basaed on the available options.
 - The `sync` parameter is optional.
-If set to `false` (the default), the API will immediately return a response after the upload, confirming that the document was received and is now queuing for extraction.
-If set to `true`, the server will wait for the document processing to be done before returning a response with the extracted data.
+If set to `false` (the default), the API will immediately return a response after the upload, confirming that the Document was received and is now queuing for extraction.
+If set to `true`, the server will wait for the Document processing to be done before returning a response with the extracted data.
 This might take a long time with big documents, so it is recommended to use `sync=false` or set a high timeout for your request.
 - The `callback_url` parameter is optional.
-If provided, the document details are sent to the specified URL via a POST request after the processing of the document has been completed.
-Future document changes via web interface or [API](https://app.konfuzio.com/v3/swagger/#/documents/documents_update) might also cause the callback URL to be called again if the changes trigger a re-extraction (for example when changing the category of the document).
+If provided, the document details are sent to the specified URL via a POST request after the processing of the Document has been completed.
+Future Document changes via web interface or [API](https://app.konfuzio.com/v3/swagger/#/documents/documents_update) might also cause the callback URL to be called again if the changes trigger a re-extraction (for example when changing the Category of the Document).
 - The `assignee` parameter is optional.
-If provided, it is the email of the user assigned to work on this document, which must be a member of the project you're uploading the document to.
+If provided, it is the email of the user assigned to work on this Document, which must be a member of the Project you're uploading the Document to.
-- Finally, `data_file` is the document you're going to upload.
-Replace `LOCAL_FILE_NAME` with the path to the existing file on your disk, and remember to keep the `@` in front of it.
+- Finally, `data_file` is the Document you're going to upload.
+Replace `LOCAL_FILE_NAME` with the path to the existing file on your disk, and if you're using the example code remember to keep the `@` in front of it.

-The API will return the uploaded document's ID and its current status.
-You can then use the [document retrieve endpoint](https://app.konfuzio.com/v3/swagger/#/documents/documents_retrieve) to check if the document has finished processing, and if so, retrieve the extracted data.
+The API will return the uploaded Document's ID and its current status.
+You can then use the [Document retrieve endpoint](https://app.konfuzio.com/v3/swagger/#/documents/documents_retrieve) to check if the Document has finished processing, and if so, retrieve the extracted data.

-### Create an annotation
+### Create an Anotation

-[Annotations](https://help.konfuzio.com/modules/annotations/) are automatically created by the extraction process when you upload a document, but if some data is missing you can annotate it manually to train the AI model to recognize it.
+[Annotations](https://help.konfuzio.com/modules/annotations/) are automatically created by the extraction process when you upload a Document, but if some data is missing you can annotate it manually to train the AI model to recognize it.

-Creating an annotation via the API requires the client to provide the bounding box coordinates of the relevant text snippet, which is usually done in a friendly user interface like our SmartView.
-The request to create an annotation usually looks like this:
+Creating an Annotation via the API requires the client to provide the bounding box coordinates of the relevant text snippet, which is usually done in a friendly user interface like our SmartView.
+The request to create an Annotation usually looks like this:

 ```